 Raised in virtual silence, freedom brought the joy of noise, and unto thee I present my noodlings.

 I’ve spun records in clubs and parties around Europe and the US, and I had a radio show for a while.
-However I quickly tired of the pretentiousness, the sycophancy and sniffly morons who insist on using the prefix ‘DJ’, grown men bitch-fighting over who gets to play the next record.
-And don’t get me going on those cake-throwing gobshites.
+However I quickly tired of the pretentiousness, the sycophancy and morons who insist on using the prefix ‘DJ’, grown men bitch-fighting over who gets to play the next record.
 You are playing other people’s music FFS, don’t pretend otherwise.

 I’ve retained my interest in sound – not just in a musical form, but as an emotional experience in itself.
 Messing with synthesizers really floats my boat.
 These days I don’t feel compelled to listen to music.
 Rather, I dial-up some ambience and go from there.
 I have a small stash of recordings, but I am still sucking-up knowledge and improving.
 To the extent that I am confident of soon releasing a selection of my late-night sonic adventures.

 My view of music is that it should be played in the moment, involving listeners and providing some meaning.
 Ultimately, my goal is to to be able to eek-out my ideas live to an audience and, ya’know, try something unique and interesting.
-Not for fame and fortune, but for the beauty in it.
+For the beauty in it.

 This blog came about as I needed a personal online repository for interesting links, and a place to jot ideas for future implementation.